McDull, Prince de la Bun (Blu-ray) (Hong Kong Version) Blu-ray Region All

 This customer review refers to McDull, Prince de la Bun (DTS Version) (Regular Version)

 Sorry, but I'm not too keen on this film, a real disappointment despite the wealth of talented HK actors who provide the voices of the characters.
-I found the story to be disjointed and incomprehensible and the quality of the animation to be poor. |

 October 6, 2004